3DCoded/Happy-Hare/KlipperScreen.md

 Oh, the textual representation mirrors that you see in the Klipper console, but this one dynamically updates!

-> [!TIP]
-> With this new level of visualization I would recommend you put Happy Hare persistence level to the maximum of `4`...
-Turn printer on, check KlipperScreen and go...
-(I almost never home my MMU anymore!)_

 <br>

 ## ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) State Management & Recovery